quantum5/win2xcur/README.md

 ## Troubleshooting

 `win2xcur` and `x2wincur` should work out of the box on most systems.
-If you are using unconventional distros (e.g. Alphine) and are getting errors related to `wand`, please see the [Wand documentation on installation][wand-install].
+If you are using unconventional distros (e.g. Alpine) and are getting errors related to `wand`, please see the [Wand documentation on installation][wand-install].

   [wand-install]: https://docs.wand-py.org/en/0.6.7/guide/install.html